 Another bad thing for the health of your enamel is mixing lemon juice or another citrus juice with baking soda to increase its whitening effect.
 This may give your teeth a brighter white, but this type of homemade whitening can also be lifting tooth enamel at the same time.

 In the laundry, baking soda uses can help deodorize smelly clothes.
-You can also make a pre-soak out of baking soda by mixing two cups of it with some water in your washer or sink to deposit those stinky items until ready to do laundry the next day.
+You can also make a pre-soak out of it by mixing two cups of it with some water in your washer or sink to deposit those stinky items until ready to do laundry the next day.

 Handling those annoying spots that you sometimes can find on your painted walls can be solved easily enough by making a paste with baking soda and water.
 You might want to test a tiny portion first to see how well your particular brand of paint holds up first before going full blast.
 However, this is what I do and prefer to the Magic Eraser.

-You will love how baking soda performs as a non-abrasive cleanser when pouring some in your bathtub or sink to clean.
-Tackling the stains from the glass carafe of a coffee maker or the buildup on an iron is a breeze using that homemade baking soda paste as well.
+You will love how it performs as a non-abrasive cleanser when pouring some in your bathtub or sink to clean.
+Tackling the stains from the glass carafe of a coffee maker or the buildup on an iron is a breeze using that homemade sodium bicarbonate paste as well.

 Baking soda uses can also be for beauty.
 Its soft texture makes it a prime candidate for gentle skin exfoliation over some commercial products that may have coarse granules or irregular shapes that could mar the complexion.